 17Nathan spoke to David in accordance with all these words and all this prophecy.
 18Then King David came and sat before the LORD, and he said, “What am I, O Lord GOD, and what is my family, that You have brought me thus far?
 19Yet even this, O Lord GOD, has seemed too little to You; for You have spoken of Your servant’s house also for the future. g-May that be the law for the people,-g O Lord GOD.
 20What more can David say to You?
 You know Your servant, O Lord GOD.
 21g-For Your word’s sake and of Your own accord-g You have wrought this great thing, and made it known to Your servant.
 22You are great indeed, O Lord GOD!
 There is none like You and there is no other God but You, as we have always heard.
 23And who is like Your people Israel, a unique nation on earth, whom God went and redeemed as His people, winning renown for Himself and doing great and marvelous deeds for themh [and] for Your land—[driving out]i nations and their gods before Your people, whom You redeemed for Yourself from Egypt.
 24You have established Your people Israel as Your very own people forever; and You, O LORD, have become their God.

-25“And now, O Lord GOD, fulfill Your promise to Your servant and his house forever; and do as You have promised.
+25“And now, O LORD God, fulfill Your promise to Your servant and his house forever; and do as You have promised.
 26And may Your name be glorified forever, in that men will say, ‘The LORD of Hosts is God over Israel’; and may the house of Your servant David be established before You.
 27Because You, O LORD of Hosts, the God of Israel, have revealed to Your servant that You will build a house for him, Your servant has ventured to offer this prayer to You.
 28And now, O Lord GOD, You are God and Your words will surely come true, and You have made this gracious promise to Your servant.
 29Be pleased, therefore, to bless Your servant’s house, that it abide before You forever; for You, O Lord GOD, have spoken.
 May Your servant’s house be blessed forever by Your blessing.”

 8 1aSome time afterward, David attacked the Philistines and subdued them; and David took Metheg-ammahb from the Philistines.
 2He also defeated the Moabites.
 He made them lie down on the ground and he measured them off with a cord; he measured out two lengths of cord for those who were to be put to death, and one length for those to be spared.c And the Moabites became tributary vassals of David.